 - Send out an annual written notice to K-3 parents about the policy

-- Send a second letter to those students falling far below on assessments throughout the year
+- Send a second letter to students scoring “well below” on assessments throughout the year

 For parents of students that have been identified as having difficulties with reading, a separate written notification is sent that includes:

 - Description of current reading services provided to pupil